 Photo by Sarah Bodri

 Sydney Warner Brooman (they/them) is a Non-Binary fiction writer, poet, and multimedia artist born in Toronto, Ontario and raised across the lake in Grimsby.
-They currently live in Toronto, ON with their beloved partner and their French Bulldog Sloan, where they work as a Human Interest Assignment Editor at Diply.
+They currently live in Toronto, ON with their partner and their French Bulldog Sloan.

 Sydney received an Honors Bachelor of Arts in English Literature & Creative Writing from Western University, where they served as Western’s Student-Writer-in-Residence (2017/2018), Co-President of the Undergraduate English Society, Editorial Assistant for the Canadian Poetry Project, and Editor-in-Chief of the Slam Poetry publication SNAPS.

-Sydney's debut short fiction collection The Pump is forthcoming with Invisible Books in Fall 2021.
+Sydney's debut short fiction collection The Pump is forthcoming with Invisible Publishing in Fall 2021.

 They are also the co-creator of the mental health and arts podcast I Go To Therapy and a fiction editor for Patchwork Literary Magazine in Iowa.